-This relative bias seems fairly independent on wind speed, as e.g. can be seen from the histogram displayed in the top right-hand panel of Figure 31.
-The one-year accumulated relative standard deviation of UWI winds is about 0.1 ms^{-1} lower than for nominal data (1.5 ms^{-1} versus 1.6 ms^{-1}), but this can be the result of the omission of the strong winds in the Southern Hemispheric storm tracks, combined with the gradually improved quality of ECMWF winds.
+Compared to the situation of nominal data (e.g., before 2001), the current one-year accumulated relative standard deviation of UWI winds is about 0.1 ms-1 lower (1.5 ms-1 versus 1.6 ms-1).
+It is difficult to state whether the quality of the UWI product has improved, since the lower STDV can well be the result of the current omission of strong (e.g. volatile) winds in the Southern Hemispheric storm tracks, combined with the gradually improved quality of ECMWF winds.

 As observed during the ESACA test phase, the quality of UWI wind direction is (as a result of the improved de-aliasing algorithm) superior to that of nominal data (see lower panel of Figure 28).
-Nevertheless, incorrect wind solutions are still frequently reported as can be seen from the lower panels of Figure 31.
-Occasionally, peaks of degraded performance occur, which usually can be traced back to temporarily missing input (model winds) in the ESACA de-aliasing software.
+Nevertheless, incorrect wind solutions are still frequently reported as can be seen from the lower panels of Figure 33.
+Occasionally, peaks of degraded performance have occurred (latest between 12-16 August 2006; see report for Cycle 118 for details), which usually can be traced back to temporarily missing input (model winds) in the ESACA de-aliasing software.
 Such peaks are not observed for at ECMWF de-aliased CMOD5 winds.

 A previously non-existing bias is observed for wind direction.
-On average, (de-aliased) ERS-2 winds are found to be rotated by 3 degrees counter-clockwise compared to ECMWF first-guess fields.
+On average, (de-aliased) ERS-2 winds are found to be rotated by 2 to 3 degrees counter-clockwise compared to ECMWF first-guess fields.
 One reason for this consistent bias appears the lack of cross-isobar flow (Hollingsworth 1994) at warm advection of ECMWF surface winds.
-A similar, opposite, effect is found on the Southern Hemisphere, and, therefore, this bias is averaged out in a global verification.
+A similar, opposite, effect is found on the Southern Hemisphere, and, therefore, this bias is almost averaged out in a global verification, but not in an unequally distributed data set as for ERS-2.
 A study for QuikSCAT data versus model winds may be found in Brown et al. 2005.

 Locations for large differences between UWI (or CMOD5) winds are usually isolated.
 They often indicate meteorologically active regions, for which UWI data and ECMWF model field show reasonably small differences in phase and/or intensity.
 Tropical cyclones and frontal systems are typical candidates.
-One example is the observation of typhoon Saola from Beijing ground station on 24 September 2005, which is displayed in the left panel of Figure 32.
-Hardly affected by rain, the ERS-2 scatterometer winds are able to provide a detailed picture.
-It shows that ECMWF first-winds are, besides suffering from a lack of cross-isobar flow, too weak near the cyclone centre.
+One example (left-hand panel of Figure 35) was a complex situation of two merging low pressure systems south of Greenland for 6 February 2007.
+For the right-hand system the scatterometer winds show a less elongated and slightly shifted